Algebra 1 Honors EVP (MATH150e)

 *As part of the EVP program, this course will have a live class requirement once a week at a set time; please see the website for time choices.
 This live class will include teaching, discussion with classmates from around the world, demonstrations, questions and answers, and other aspects of a live classroom.
 Students will have weekly due dates and stay on a traditional coursework schedule.

-Times: Thursdays at 9:00 AM (session is full) or Thursdays at 2:00 PM or Thursdays at 6:00 PM (session is full) US Central Time
+Times: Thursdays 9:00 AM or Thursdays 2:00 PM US Central Time

 The learning journey offered in this course can be rigorous at times, but the growth that occurs in pursuing excellence in writing and communicating will equip you as you move forward in university and after-university life.
 Journeying in this Honors course might just be the direction for you.